-In Zendesk, you can't limit the number of tickets that users submit in your account.
-However, you can create a custom workflow that establishes a system to restrict the number of tickets submitted by users within an organization and a specified time frame.
+In Zendesk Support, you can't limit the number of tickets that users submit in your account.
+However, you can create a custom workflow that uses webhooks to restrict the number of tickets submitted by users within an organization and a specified time frame.

-This workflow implements organizational fields to monitor the volume of tickets submitted within a designated time frame which allows for adjustments as necessary.
+This workflow uses custom organization fields to monitor the volume of tickets submitted within a designated time frame.
+The workflow includes the steps below:

 - Step 1: Create the numeric organization fields